 Now you can start to push.
 Assuming now you have Sorcerer's Shoes + Rod of Ages you can confidently stride through your lane and take whats yours.

-Play carefully as always, especially if you are still only rocking a Boots of Speed (meaning you rushed Rod of Ages, a solid tactic), because you can die very easily without the extra speed from Sorcerer's Shoes.
+Play carefully as always, especially if you are still only rocking a Boots (meaning you rushed Rod of Ages, a solid tactic), because you can die very easily without the extra speed from Sorcerer's Shoes.

 So now you Rylai's Crystal Scepter + Sorcerer's Shoes + Rod of Ages, and are on the way to finishing your Rabadon's Deathcap?
 You should be pushing 3k health now, and you are going to be very tough to kill.
 Follow your team in fights, try to Nevermove their carry and run through them with your Ravenous Flock up.
 Don't initiate, make sure your tank is already being attacked before you show yourself, and if you can land that Torment Decrepify Nevermove Ignite combo on the enemy carry, you should be able to win the fight quickly.